-- For the six (6) natural gas-fired facilities with generation units audit-sampled under this verification program, augmented by an additional eight (8) gas plants (to increase the sample size), monthly and annual natural gas fuel use/total heat input data were obtained from the Entergy Gas Burn Accounting database.
+- There were six (6) natural gas-fired facilities with generation units audit-sampled under this verification program with monthly and annual natural gas fuel use/total heat input data obtained from the Entergy Gas Burn Accounting database.
 This Entergy gas burn database tracks gas utility purchases and pipeline deliveries to Entergy's electric generating stations, based on the gas utility's invoice/billing data, with the associated gas volume of the amounts delivered being determined by the gas utility pipeline's natural gas flow meter (i.e., a financial meter, operated and maintained by the natural gas utility, outside the Entergy plants' fence lines).
-These monthly natural gas delivery/burn data fromEntergy's gas burn database were then compared to the EPA AMPD database results.
-The results of these cross-check comparisons showed the facility-wide deviations between the two datasets had an overall average of +2.7% difference for the fourteen (14) facilities.
-Additionally, Entergy's small, natural gas-fired combustion sources' fuel use at the fossil generation stations is captured in the Gas Burn database data, but not so in the EPA AMPD CEMS units' database. - For the units with hourly data supplied by the Entergy site visit plants' personnel (at Baxter Wilson and Little Gypsy), from the respective plant's on-site DAHS computer database archive systems, these hourly, "raw" data sets (i.e., those not yet QC'd initially by Entergy Fossil Environmental, and subsequently validated/revised/approved by EPA), were compared to the final EPA-approved AMPD database 2018 annual data.
-The Baxter Wilson data agreed to within <0.2% for Unit 1, while the Little Gypsy units agreed to within +/-0.02% and +/- 0.19%, respectively.
-Such low QA/QC adjustments of raw data throughout the 2018 reporting year is a further indicator of the overall reliability of Entergy's reported CEMS data. - A re-calculation of CO2 emissions based on an alternative methodology was made for each of the data-sampled coal-fired generating plants: Independence, RS Nelson, and White Bluff.
-Daily, third-party test burn measurements data (including coal feed rates and fuel composition analyses) provided an alternative, direct measurement of fuel heat input.
-This alternative quantification methodology exhibited an average daily CO2 emissions deviation, over a range of one (1) to twenty-seven (27) days of coal burn tests conducted at each plant in 2018, of 0.3% in plant-wide CO2 emissions, as compared to the CEMS totals for the plants during the coal test burn periods.
-This degree of agreement between two alternative emissions quantification methodologies is deemed to represent an acceptable precision level for alternative quantification methodologies, for an ISO 14064 limited level of assurance verification program.
-This is further corroborated considering that compliance-based CEMS measurements are generally significantly more accurate than most emission factor-based quantification approaches (especially compared to the use of default emission factors, as opposed to site-specific factors, as well as the accuracy level of solid fuel flow rate process monitoring measurements).
-Therefore, the alternative quantification methodology comparison results provide additional verification confirmation of the CEM systems measurement approach and results.
+These monthly natural gas delivery/burn data from Entergy's gas burn database were then compared to the EPA AMPD database results.
+The results of these cross-check comparisons showed the facility-wide deviations between the two datasets had an overall average of +0.4% difference for the six (6) total facilities.
+This very small positive bias is consistent with Entergy's small, natural gas-fired combustion sources' fuel use at the fossil generation stations being captured in the Gas Burn database data, but not so in the EPA AMPD CEMS units' database. - For the units with hourly data analyzed from the two (2) Entergy virtual site meetings' data acquisition and handling system (DAHS) (at J. Wayne Leonard and Choctaw County), from the respective plant's on-site DAHS computer database archive systems, these hourly, "raw" data sets (i.e., those not yet QC'd initially by Entergy Fossil Environmental, and subsequently validated/revised/approved by EPA), were compared to the final EPA-approved AMPD database 2020 annual data.
+All five (5) of the respective units agreed to within ~0.1%, respectively.
+Such low QA/QC adjustments of raw data throughout the 2020 reporting year is a further indicator of the overall reliability of Entergy's reported CEMS data.

-Through the course of the verification, the data management systems and controls employed in the quantification of emissions for Entergy were reviewed, as detailed in the Verification Plan procedures.
+Through the course of this verification program, the data management systems and controls employed in the quantification of emissions for Entergy were reviewed, as detailed in the Verification Plan procedures.
 These systems were found to be effective in the calculation of the GHG Assertion.